hack-technicolor/hack-technicolor/docs/Recovery.md

 | 7    | 00:50  | 03:32 | Press reset
 | 8    | 00:11  | 03:43 | Release
 | 9    | 06:00  |   -   | Browse to 192.168.0.1 and confirm firmware version

+#### Timed button action (DJA0231 Telstra Smart Modem Gen 2)

+This is the button pressing sequence for the DJA0231 Telstra Smart Modem Gen2.
+It has proven successful with various firmwares including `20.3.c.0432-MR21.1-RA` which is not vulnerable to `tch-exploit`.

+1. Start with normal factory reset process using the reset button.
+2. Watch the front light which should soon become bright white.
+3. When the front white light dims:
+	1. Hold the reset button for 10sec.
+	2. Release and hold the reset button back down for another 10sec.
+	3. Keep repeating step _3.ii_ above until the front light becomes bright white again at which point release the reset button completely.
+4. Keep watching the front white light.
+When it dims again repeat all of step _3_ (second time).
+5. Keep watching the front white light.
+When it dims again repeat all of step _3_ (third/last time).
+6. Leave modem to fully boot.

+This method is shown in [this video](https://www.youtube.com/watch?v=qnQ0kfh2Hzs).

 #### Crazy Power switching